johanlindberg/Billion-word-imputation/README.md

 The overall process for producing a result is to<br>1) process the training-file and build up an index of [bigrams](http://en.wikipedia.org/wiki/Bigram) organized alphabetically in separate .pkl files.<br>2) process the test-file line by line, matching two words at a time using the bigram index to figure out whether it is more probable that a word should be inserted or not.<br><br>I'm probably going to have to search the bigram index from both ways in order to _pinch_ the missing words.
 I'll probably have to store bigrams from both ends to make that type of search efficient.<br>Also, using trigrams or even higher n-grams _could_ perhaps enhance the results.

 3. _**TODO**_<br>
-In order to figure out when, where and how this crude approach breaks down I'm going to focus on generating and scoring a large number of test sentences automatically.
+Add more test sentences from different sources to build a decent test bed base.<br>Figure out whether it's possible to load more bigrams in memory (all of them won't fit, I've tried that) instead of loading them from disc when needed.<br>Also, I'll start working on att2.py which will verify the selected word by making another comparison based on the word after.

 4. _**Example session (current)**_

-Running test.py on orig.txt generates and test 14 sentences.
+Running test.py on orig.txt generates and test 123 sentences.
 The average score is not catastrophic.
 It is better (lower) than the base score, which is the score of test_sentence without trying to insert a word.
 However.
 In most test cases it's not much better on the actual word.
 It almost always gets at least one better because of the missing space character.

      $ python test.py orig.txt
      id: 1 avg score 3.5000 (5.2857) 14 tests